HTTP AT Commands

 Note

-If this command specifies parameter request headers, they will be added to the HTTP message along with the global request headers configured using AT+HTTPHEADER.
+If this command carries request headers within its parameters, they will be added to the HTTP message along with the global request headers configured using AT+HTTPHEADER.

 Response Format